 NOTE: Additional table/s may be available.
 Cost of an additional 6’ skirted table added to adjacent exhibit space will be $500 per table and based on available space.

 4. How can exhibitors and sponsors attend events of the Gathering?

-registration to exhibit at and attend CSMG 2015.
+The exhibitor fee does not include admittance to events of the Gathering, for which additional registration is required.
+Approved exhibitors will be provided with special registration instructions including the option for combined registration (and fee) to exhibit at and attend CSMG 2020.
 Sponsors are obviously welcome to participate in events to which they contribute, and CSMG staff will provide pertinent information upon confirmation of sponsorship arrangements.
 Click here to see a schedule of registration fees for access to all that CSMG has to offer.

 5. When and where do I ship my materials to be exhibited?

 Items and materials for exhibition can be shipped in advance to the Omni Shoreham Hotel following the guidelines of our model shipping label (see Exhibitor Kit).
-Please DO NOT ship your items to the hotel prior to Wednesday, February 4, 2015.
+Please DO NOT ship your items to the hotel for arrival prior to Wednesday, January 22, 2020.
 The hotel will charge an additional $25.00 per day for all days beyond the three-day package reception window.
 You will be charged after the Gathering if you incur excess storage/handling fees from the hotel.
-Notify Nicole Germain (email@example.com) no later than Thursday, February 5, 2015, with the total number of packages shipped and a description of the contents.
+Notify Diana Brown (firstname.lastname@example.org) no later than Wednesday, January 22, 2020, with the total number of packages shipped and a description of the contents.
 Packages/boxes shipped to the hotel will be delivered to your exhibit table after you check-in at the CSMG Registration Desk.

 6. What are the exhibit hours?

-Exhibit setup is on Saturday, February 7, 2015 from 8:00 a.m.—1:00 p.m.
+Exhibit setup is on Saturday, January 25, 2020 from 8:00 a.m.—1:00 p.m.

 1:00 p.m. – 6:30 p.m.